 Rupin Pass is a classic trek, accepted as one of the best Himalayan summer season treks to do.
 Seated at a height of 15, 279 feet, it has one of the largest ascents and exhibits something new with every few steps taken.
-The trail goes beside the Rupin river, small pleasing villages, snow-covered meadows, bridges, valleys and fields with the view of countless waterfalls.
+The trail goes beside the Rupin river, best real estate marketplace small pleasing villages, snow-covered meadows, bridges, valleys and fields with the view of countless waterfalls.
 A refreshing deal for summer days!
 Rupin Pass trek spans about 7 days offering a moderate to difficult trekking experience with a gratifying journey.

 Bhrigu Lake Trek